Seth Jones: International play

 As a 17-year-old Jones was selected to play on the United States 2012 World Junior Ice Hockey Championships team, but was unable to play due to an injury.
 He returned to international competition at the 2012 IIHF World U18 Championships, where he captained Team USA.
 The American team was again undefeated in the tournament allowing only four total goals in their six games of the completion.
 It was the United States fourth straight gold medal at the Under 18 tournament.
 Jones finished with 3 goals and 8 points in the 6 games, he was twice named player of the game for Team USA, and was selected by the coaches as one of the team's top three players.

 For the 2013 World Junior Ice Hockey Championships Jones was named one of Team USA's alternate captains.
 In a pre-tournament interview Jones stated that he felt the Americans were the best team, despite Canada being heavily favored.
 Team USA started the tournament with a win, but lost consecutive games to Russia and Canada.
 With a 1–2 record Team USA needed a win against Slovakia to avoid being send to the relegation round.
 The Americans won the game 9–3 and advanced to the medal round.
 In the playoff round USA defeated the Czech Republic and the Canadians to earn a spot in the gold medal game.
 In the championship game Jones had a bouncing puck go through his legs which helped Sweden take a 1–0 lead in the second period.
 Team USA rallied to win the game 3–1.
 Offensively Jones registered seven points in seven games and finished seventeenth in tournament scoring.
 He finished third overall in plus-minus with a +8 rating.

+On January 2, 2026, he was named to Team USA's roster for the 2026 Winter Olympics.
+After sustaining an upper-body injury he was replaced on the roster by Jackson LaCombe.

 Personal life

-Jones' father is former National Basketball Association (NBA) power forward and current Dallas Mavericks assistant coach Ronald "Popeye" Jones.
+Jones' father is former National Basketball Association (NBA) power forward and current Orlando Magic assistant coach Ronald "Popeye" Jones.
 He has two brothers.
 His younger brother, Caleb, plays for the Pittsburgh Penguins of the NHL.